Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 The website has 2 sections: a home page and a game page.
 *Home Page has a main menu, consisting of 3 buttons:
     * Play button - allows user to open the first modal with the difficulty options:
-        * Easy - allows user to load game window with 4 pairs of cards.
+        * Easy - allows user to load game page with 4 pairs of cards.
-        * Medium - allows user to load game window with  6 pairs of cards.
+        * Medium - allows user to load game page with  6 pairs of cards.
-        * Hard - allows user to load game window with 8 pairs of cards.
+        * Hard - allows user to load game page with 8 pairs of cards.
     * How to play button - allows user to open the second modal with rules.
     * About button - allows user to open the thirst modal with description and inspiration of the game with the link where the user can watch all colection of images and read about them.